sonia02020202/Sonia-s-Dine-In-Italian-Restaurant/README.md

 HTML, Java Script and CSS – Layout and styling

 MAMP – Local development environment

+phpMyAdmin – used to manage the MySQL database (tables, data insertion and structure)

 Formspree – Used to send reservation form data submissions to Outlook